TommiNieminen/firefox-translations-training/README.md

 9. Load cuda modules: module load gcc/9.4.0 cuda cudnn
 10. Run pipeline: make run PROFILE="slurm-puhti"

+# Testing
+Since running the whole pipeline for a high-resource language pair will take a long time, there is a test config available for testing that everything works as it should.
+The test config is used by default, you can change into the full config by modifying the Makefile and changing config.opusmt-test.yml to config.opusmt.yml.
+You can also provide the config on the command line as the CONFIG parameter with make.

+You can test the pipeline without running it by using make dry-run.
+If you want to build a specific file or rule, you can use the TARGET parameter with make.

 # Original FTT instructions start from here.
 NOTE: some of the information below no longer applies.

 # Firefox Translations training